 We've included our favorite mobile photo printers, as well.
 While they aren't made for landscapes and large portraits, these snapshot printers are built for mobility, with battery power and easy printing from your smartphone.
 If it's photo printing on the go you're after, these mobile photo printers are the answer.

-Whether you need a photo printer for fun times with friends or for printing professional-looking headshots, here are the printers to buy now.
+Whether you need to print snapshots for fun times with friends or for printing professional-looking headshots, here are the best photo printers to buy now.